B.Com. LL.B. Course

 - Constitutional Law of India – I

-- Contract – II (Special Contract and Law of Partnership)
+(Nature of the Constitution & Fundamental Rights) - Contract – II (Special Contract and Law of Partnership)

 - Jurisprudence – I (Legal Theory)